Get

 As a hybrid of the Siamese cat and the wild serval, Savannahs have only been around since the late 20th century.
 Their wild heritage is evident in their large ears, long legs, and signature spotted coat from their African ancestors.
 The Savannah can grow to a formidable size of up to 25 pounds and 17 inches tall, depending on their generation.

+First-generation crosses (F1) are typically slightly larger than later ones (F2, F3) because they are not as far removed from their original wild ancestors.
 Their striking fur coat is short and dense and comes in colors that range from black to brown spotted tabby to silver spotted tabby.
 Their distinctive, almond-shaped eyes have a piercing, intelligent look.

-Savannah Cats are very athletic and energetic and love to play and hunt.
+Savannah Cats are very athletic and energetic, and love to play and hunt.
 They like a lot of attention and interaction and are unhappy if left alone for long periods.

 Although they have many appealing qualities, the Savannah Cat is not recommended for first-time cat owners due to their wild nature.
 When looking for one, it’s important to check their generation since it can significantly affect their temperament.